Implantable contraception (often called the birth control implant)

-The implanted tube slowly releases low levels of the hormone progestin to prevent
+The implanted tube slowly releases low levels of the hormone

-ovulation (the release of an egg during the monthly cycle).
+(the release of an egg during the monthly cycle).
 If a girl doesn't ovulate,

 The released progestin also thickens the mucus around the cervix.

-the wall of the uterus.
+a hard time attaching to the wall of the uterus.

 How Well Does Implantable Contraception Work?

 Implantable contraception is a very effective method of birth control.
 Over the